w3c/wai-wcag-videos/README.md

 - Realistic (ie. is the script providing a realistic example?)
 - Necessary (ie. is it necessary to cover this requirement as a video?)
 - Description of visuals (ie. does the audio sufficiently describe all important visual information?)
-- Spelling, grammar, wording, and other editorial aspects
+- Readability (ie. reading level, clarity, spelling, grammar, wording, and such aspects)

 ### What *Not* to review